1418tm-data/sql-challenge/README.md

 # Workings

 ### Data Modeling
-Inspected the CSVs and sketched out an ERD of the tables.
+Inspected the CSVs and sketched out an Entity Relationship Diagram (ERD) of the tables.

 ### Data Engineering